Release Date: November 16, 2016

 For more information, see Manage large files with Git.

-Share code references easily with code links.
+Share code references easily with code links (Figure 34).
 Just select text in a file and click the Link icon.
 It will copy a link to the selected code.
 When someone views that link, the code you highlighted will have a gold background.
 It even works for partial line selections.

-Success or failure of the build is now clearly visible in the code explorer and commit details views.
+Success or failure of the build is now clearly visible in the code explorer and commit details views (Figure 35).
 More details are just a click away, so you'll always know if the changes in the commit passed the build or not.
 You can also customize which builds post build status in the repository options for the build definition.

-You will see new file icons matching the extension of the file in the explorer, pull requests, commit details, shelveset, changeset or any other view that shows a list of files.
+You will see new file icons matching the extension of the file in the explorer, pull requests, commit details, shelveset, changeset or any other view that shows a list of files (Figure 36).

-The new Git repository creation has been improved by providing users the ability to add a ReadMe file.
+The new Git repository creation has been improved by providing users the ability to add a ReadMe file (Figure 37).
 Adding a ReadMe to the repository not only helps others understand the purpose of the codebase, but also allows you to immediately clone the repository.

 In this release, we’ve increased the size of the logs, added Java build templates, and improvements to our Xamarin support to name a few changes.

-We've implemented a new design for the Queued builds page that shows a longer list of queued and running builds, and in a more intuitive fashion.
+We've implemented a new design for the Queued builds page that shows a longer list of queued and running builds, and in a more intuitive fashion (Figure 38).

 For more information, see Administer your build system.

-Build result section extensions can now specify which column and the order in which they appear.
+Build result section extensions can now specify which column and the order in which they appear (Figure 39).
 The result view has two columns, and all extensions will be in the first column by default.
 Note: All third-party extensions will appear after the build result sections we include.

 Now you can jump from a build error to the line of code that caused it.
-Looking at the latest error on the primary build we use as a pull request policy internally, I see this:
+Looking at the latest error on the primary build we use as a pull request policy internally, you see this (Figure 40):

 Build log view supports much larger logs